balena-io-hardware/fin-info-doc/documentation/markdown/balenaFin/v1.1/datasheet/datasheet.md

 # 1. Introduction

-BalenaFin is a carrier board for the Raspberry Pi Compute Module 3 Lite and Compute Module 3+ Lite produced by the Raspberry Pi Foundation.
+The balenaFin is a carrier board for the Raspberry Pi Compute Module 3 Lite and Compute Module 3+ Lite[1] hardened for field deployment.
+The balenaFin includes 8/16/32/64 GB of on-board industrial eMMC depending on the model, has dual-band connectivity for both 2.4 and 5GHz WiFi networks, can be connected to an external antenna for WiFi and Bluetooth, and can accept a wide range of DC power input via either the barrel jack or 2-position phoenix connector.
+Low power mode and real time applications are supported through the integrated BGM111[2] microcontroller.

 For more information about the Raspberry Pi Compute Module please refer to the following links: